Thallium(III) nitrate: Preparation

+Thallous nitrate does not react with dinitrogen pentoxide to give the anhydrous salt; instead [NO][Tl(NO_{3})_{4}] is formed.

 Structure

 Thallium(III) nitrate trihydrate, Tl(NO_{3})_{3}·3H_{2}O, crystallizes in the hexagonal crystal system and consists of a nine-coordinate thallium center with three bidentate nitrate ligands and three monodentate water ligands.

 Organic synthesis

 Despite its toxicity, thallium(III) nitrate is sometimes used in the laboratory, such as in the oxidation of methoxyl phenols to quinone acetals:

 Another use of thallium(III) nitrate is the oxidization of alkenes to acetals, cyclic alkenes to ring contracted aldehydes, and terminal alkynes to carboxylic acids.
 Ketones are also oxidized to carboxylic acids or esters in the presence of methanol.
 Illustrated below is an example of alkene oxidation to an acetal: